maetl

 At a high level, the core function of this lock-free collaborative editing is a merging process that occurs whenever a conflict is triggered when two people try to edit the same part of a document.

-Or the opposite might be true – the only difference being that instead of people sitting around a table arguing, they will be sitting at their desks arguing through their keyboards (or even sitting around a table and arguing via their respective laptops and phones).
+Or perhaps the opposite is true.
+As much as things change, they stay the same.
+The only difference being that instead of people sitting around a table arguing, they will be sitting at their desks arguing through their keyboards (or even sitting around the same table and arguing via their respective laptops and phones).